jekuno/milia/README.md

 milia v1.0.0-beta-7 is the beta version for Rails 4.0.x and is now available for usage on
 branch: v1.0.0-beta-7.

+* Completed: models & controllers tests
-Still pending to be done: the unit tests have not been revised yet for v1.0.0.
+* Still pending to be done: rake task for tests, tests for devise overrides

 The last previous release version for Rails 3.2.x can be found in the git branch 'v0.3', but it is essentially obsolete.
 Go with the beta.

 ## What's changed?

-* Rails 4.0 adapted (changes to terms, strong_parameters, default_scope, etc)
+* Rails 4.0.x adapted (changes to terms, strong_parameters, default_scope, etc)
-* Devise 3.2 adapted
+* Devise 3.2.x adapted
 * All the changes which version 0.3.x advised to be inserted in applications_controller.rb are now automatically loaded into ActionController by milia.
 * that includes authenticate_tenant!
 * so if you've been using an older version of milia, you'll need to remove that stuff from applications_controller!